-In the past, companies did more ‘outbound’ selling that included cold calling customers and educating them about a product or service over the phone to solidify the sale.
-These days, the customer is more involved in the buying process, doing their own research and contacting sales when THEY are ready.
-Often times they don’t need a salesperson at all.
-Factoring in this change to the buyer’s journey can help you to start thinking about the shift of outbound to inbound marketing.
+In the past, companies did more 'outbound' selling that included cold calling customers and educating them about a product or service over the phone to solidify the sale.
+These days the customer is more involved in the buying process, doing their own research and often times contacting sales when THEY are ready.
+Often times they don't need a sales person at all.
+Factoring in this change to the buyers journey can help you to start thinking about the shift of outbound to inbound marketing.

 Companies are investing more in marketing

 Because this IS the foundation of inbound.
-Inbound marketing is what brings more qualified leads to your website, so you can nurture them down a funnel and present the sales team with people who are ready to buy.
+Inbound marketing is what brings more qualified leads to your website, so you can nurture them down a funnel and present sales with people ready to buy.

 Challenges of growing a business in an online world

-Adopting more inbound marketing principles can help you to retain employees.
+Adopting more inbound marketing principles to your entire organization can help you to retain employees.
 Dan stated that 97% of people will leave a professional relationship without notice in this era.
 According to a recent article in the Wall Street Journal, these consist of millennials leaving in the heat of emotion.

 Facing the challenges of Inbound Marketing in 2019

 In the world of marketing, inbound principles suggest that you need to build the foundation within your company that will sustain the relationship with your customers.
-This includes getting to know your customers better.
+This includes getting to know your customers.
 So how do you do this?
 Dan talked about the points below:

 Develop a new identity for your sales team

 As the marketing role now gathers the majority of new leads for a company, the sales role needs to be redefined.
-Inbound marketing principles define the marketer’s responsibility to attract visitors to the website with high-quality content.
-The goal here is to nurture these leads through to the bottom of the funnel, at which point they’re sales qualified and ready to talk to someone.
-Once this happens, the sales team can take over and speak to an educated buyer that knows you can solve their problem.
+Inbound marketing principles define the marketer's responsibility to attract visitors to the website with high-quality content.
+The goal here is to nurture these potential customers till the bottom of the funnel to make them sales qualified and ready to talk to someone.
+Once this happens, the sales team can take over and is speaking to an educated buyer that knows you can solve their problem.
 This changes the sales conversation quite a bit and helps sales to close more deals.